English

 Since then, he never stopped sharing his culture with our Dutch-speaking travelers (mostly), but also any other traveler that happened to be around when Octavio was available.

-He became good friends with all the families of our beloved Coffee Route to Machu Picchu and together, they achieved a perfect flow, where the coffee farmers are the protagonist hosts and Octavio is the facilitator of their interactions with the guests.
+He became good friends with all the families of our beloved Coffee Route to Machu Picchu.
+Together, they achieved a perfect flow, where the coffee farmers are the protagonist hosts and Octavio is the facilitator of their interactions with the guests.

 The Coffee Route can be as adventurous as you wish.
 Octavio’s youth, combined with a whole lifetime spent in the Sacred Valley, make him a great and capable companion for any trek or hike included in your itinerary.